HernanRincon/Magneto_recluter/README.md

 If you want to learn more about building native executables, please consult https://quarkus.io/guides/maven-tooling.html.

+## You can use the docker files
+src/main/docker DockerFile.jvm in this file you can found all instruction to run the aplication

 ## Related Guides

 - RESTEasy JAX-RS ([guide](https://quarkus.io/guides/rest-json)): REST endpoint framework implementing JAX-RS and more